 About The Border-Towns And Entry-Exit: Overlands, entry is possible only from Phuentsholing-Jaigaon border.
 However, you can exit Bhutan from Samdrup Jongkhar Bhutan border (you cannot enter from the latter though).

-No Smoking: Not more than 200 cigarettes can be carried to the country.
-It is illegal to sell/buy cigarette in Bhutan, but you can smoke some, thanks to the ‘the curious case of buddhism’.
+No Smoking: Not more than 200 cigarettes can be carried into the country.
+It is illegal to sell/buy cigarettes in Bhutan, but you can smoke some, thanks to the ‘the curious case of buddhism’.

 Travel & Hitchhiking: Bhutan is one of the best countries to share rides and hitchhike, in case you know how to do it.
 I shared my ride to almost everywhere, thereby keeping myself within budget.

 ATM and Cash withdrawal: India side of the border has quite a few ATMs and I suggest that you withdraw the money you need, from the Indian side itself.